What's in the course...

 These results suggest that [Eluthero] supplementation may have beneficial effects against oxidative stress and improve serum lipid profiles without subsequent side effects.

-An Australian human study of competitive club-level endurance athletes found that there is a dosage tipping point around 4 grams where it actually increases stress response and cortisol, not necessarily a bad thing for high performance athletes.
+An Australian human study of competitive club-level endurance athletes found that there is a dosage tipping point around 4 grams, where it actually increases stress response and cortisol, which is not necessarily a bad thing for high performance athletes.
 From its abstract:

 This result suggested that contrary to initial expectation, [Eluthero] increased rather than decreased hormonal indices of stress, which may be consistent with animal research suggesting a threshold of stress below which [Eluthero} increases the stress response and above which [Eluthero] decreases the stress response.